cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### Velocity

-Finally, across the three settings, the *speed* with which we can generate a large and diverse dataset is different.
+Finally, across the three settings, the *speed* with which we can generate a large and diverse dataset varies.
 In manual curation, it's slowest (single human).
 On Stack Overflow (many human-human interactions), it's faster.
 In the terminal (many human-machine interactions), it's fastest (and probably by a lot).
 A "many machine-machine interactions" setup, e.g. copies of a reinforcement learning system where an AI plays the part of the programmer, gets feedback from the language, and iterates, all running in parallel, would be even faster...

 ### So where do I get data?

-With the above in mind, companies will seek out data sources that make an optimal tradeoff between: the pragmatic implications of collecting implicit vs. explicit data, the quality of the data provided, and the speed with which it is generated.
+With the above in mind, companies will seek out data sources that make an optimal trade-off between: the pragmatic implications of collecting implicit vs. explicit data, the quality of the data provided, and the speed with which it is generated.
 Broadly, implicit data will be easier to collect, of lower quality, and higher velocity.
 Explicit data will be harder to collect, of higher quality, and lower velocity.

-**Overall, companies will need to identify the "data provision venue" that makes the right tradeoffs for them and their model.** Then, they'll need to be strategic about how to "drop their net" into this stream and catch the passing fish.
+**Overall, companies will need to identify the "data provision venue" that makes the right trade-offs for them and their model.** Then, they'll need to be strategic about how to "drop their net" into this stream and catch the passing fish.

 ## What will we do with human-LLM conversations?